Attorney Ruthanne Beighley, Chair

 James E. Feeney, Vice Chair

 James E. Feeney retired as chief operating officer in 2001 from Wheatland Tube Corp., Wheatland, PA.
 He was with the company for 41 years.
-Some of Mr. Feeney’s extensive community leadership and involvement includes: 39 years on the board of Sharon Regional Health System, including 14 ½ as chair; F.H.
-Buhl Trustees; Shenango Valley Foundation; United Way of Mercer County; PA Economy League; Shenango Valley Chamber of Commerce; and being a co-founder of Penn Northwest Development Corp.
-Some honors for Mr. Feeney include: Buhl Day Honoree in 2013; Distinguished Citizen Award, French Creek Council, Boy Scouts of America; Thiel College Distinguished Service Award; Knight of St. Gregory from Pope Benedict VI; Shenango Valley Chamber of Commerce—Person of the Year; and Sharon High School Alumni Hall of Fame; and the Henry and Catherine Evans Community Service Award.
+Some of Mr. Feeney’s extensive community leadership and involvement includes: 41 years on the board of Sharon Regional Medical Center, including 14 ½ as chair; F.H.
+Buhl Trustees Buhl Park Corporation; Shenango Valley Foundation; United Way of Mercer County; PA Economy League; Shenango Valley Chamber of Commerce; and being a co-founder of Penn Northwest Development Corp.
+Some honors for Mr. Feeney include: Buhl Day Honoree in 2013; Distinguished Citizen Award, French Creek Council, Boy Scouts of America; Thiel College Distinguished Service Award; Knight of St. Gregory from Pope Benedict VI; Shenango Valley Chamber of Commerce—Person of the Year; Sharon High School Alumni Hall of Fame; and the Henry and Catherine Evans Community Service Award.

 Mr. Feeney earned a BS in Business Administration from Youngstown State University and served three years in a U.S. Army Artillery Nike Guided Missile Program.